 - Between E3 and July 27, the Prey development team moves the Prey engine from Glide to Direct3D 6, and implements Power Micro Research's Toltec Audio Engine to have interactive music.
 Meanwhile, the artists finish their concept art for chapters 2 and 3 and start working on chapter 5.

-- On July 28, Sascha Konietzko of KMFDM reveals that there would be some vocals in their music for Prey.
+- On July 28, Sascha Konietzko reveals that there would be some vocals in their music for Prey.

 - On July 31, 3DRealms releases the second 360 degrees screenshot, named 360shot2.ivr (now lost, except for its thumbnail).